snowman-repos/book/project_managers/README.md

 - design, development, and testing are inter-dependent
 - no intra-team transfer of skills/knowledge/understanding
 - too easy for delays, harder to monitor progress towards milestones
+- nothing to show throughout, less opportunity for feedback, necessitates big-reveals -> more risk

 So what's the alternative?